GoalRank: Group-Relative Optimization for a Large Ranking Model: Experiment

 \subsubsection{Main Results (RQ1)}

 \textbf{Ranking Performance.} Table~\ref{tab:offline} reports the overall results across three datasets.
-We highlight three key observations: \begin{itemize}[leftmargin=*] \item \textbf{GoalRank consistently achieves the best performance.} Across all datasets and metrics (H@6, N@6, M@6, F1@6, and AUC), GoalRank outperforms all baselines.
-On ML-1M, it improves H@6 and M@6 by +17.12\% and +15.43\%; on the large Industry dataset, the gains are even more pronounced, reaching +25.39\% in H@6 and +29.63\% in M@6.
-These results confirm that a single large generator can better capture global ranking signals than multi-stage alternatives. \item \textbf{Two-stage G-E methods outperform early G-only approaches.} Models such as PIER and NAR4Rec surpass DNN, DLCM, and PRM by explicitly modeling list-wise utility, validating the effectiveness of evaluators over greedy generation. \item \textbf{MG-E further improves but quickly saturates.} As generator count increases from 3 to 100, H@6 rises from 49.42 to 55.77 on Industry.
-However, the gains diminish rapidly, and even the strongest MG-E models remain far below GoalRank, underscoring the inefficiency of enlarging the candidate set alone. \end{itemize} In short, while G-E and MG-E offer incremental gains, GoalRank’s generator-only design provides a more scalable and fundamentally stronger solution.
+We highlight: \begin{itemize}[leftmargin=*] \item \textbf{GoalRank consistently achieves the best performance.} GoalRank outperforms all baselines.
+On ML-1M, it improves H@6 and M@6 by +17.12\% and +15.43\%; on the Industry dataset, the gains are even more pronounced, reaching +25.39\% in H@6 and +29.63\% in M@6.
+These results confirm that a single large generator can better capture ranking signals than multi-stage model. \item \textbf{Two-stage G-E methods outperform early G-only approaches.} Models such as PIER and NAR4Rec surpass DNN, DLCM, and PRM by explicitly modeling list-wise utility, validating the effectiveness of evaluators over greedy generation. \item \textbf{MG-E further improves but quickly saturates.} As generator count increases from 3 to 100, H@6 rises from 49.42 to 55.77 on Industry.
+However, the gains diminish rapidly, and even the strongest MG-E models remain far below GoalRank, underscoring the inefficiency of enlarging the candidate set alone. \end{itemize}

 \textbf{Scaling Performance.} In Section~\ref{sec:motivation}, we showed theoretically that GoalRank admits scaling laws.
 Here, we empirically validate this by varying hidden dimensions, layer depth, and attention heads, adjusting model size from 1M to 0.1B.
-We compare GoalRank with three representative baselines: DNN, PIER, and MG-E. For fairness, DNN and PIER are scaled in the same manner as GoalRank, while the size of MG-E is increased by enlarging the number of generators.
+We compare GoalRank with four representative baselines: DNN, RanMixer, PIER, and MG-E. For fairness, baselines are scaled in the same manner as GoalRank, while the size of MG-E is increased by enlarging the number of generators.